mustafacanayter/mustafacanayter/README.md

 🔘 Hi, I am Mustafa Can [mustaˈfa dʒan], a Turkish-American Data Scientist & Linguist living in Chicago.

 🔘 I am an insightful Linguist with a robust foundation in data analysis, data science, and data visualization, offering a unique blend of analytical and linguistic expertise.
-I leverage advanced analytical techniques to interpret complex datasets, and transfor data into actionable insights and compelling visual narratives.
-My academic background in linguistics, combined with practical experience in data science, enables me to approach problems from innovative perspectives, enhancing data interpretation and communication strategies.
-I am skilled in a variety of data analysis tools and programming languages, including Python and SQL.
+I leverage advanced analytical techniques to interpret complex datasets, and transform data into actionable insights and compelling visual narratives.

+🔘 My academic background in linguistics, combined with practical experience in data science, enables me to approach problems from innovative perspectives, enhancing data interpretation and communication strategies.

+🔘 I am skilled in a variety of data analysis tools and programming languages and platforms, including Python (Pandas, Matplotlib, Regex), SQL (NoSQL, MongoDB, PostgreSQL), HTML, CSS, JavaScript, VBA, and Tableau.
 I am adept at managing and synthesizing large datasets to support decision-making and strategic planning.

 🔘 I can be reached out at [LinkedIn](https://www.linkedin.com/in/mustafacanayter/).
 <!---